Optimizing Performance¶

 [!NOTE]

-Glaze uses SIMD Within A Resgister (SWAR) for most optimizations, which are fully cross-platform and does not require any SIMD instrisics or special compiler flags.
-So, SIMD flags don't usually have a large impact with Glaze.
+Glaze uses SIMD Within A Register (SWAR) for most optimizations, which are fully cross-platform and do not require any SIMD intrinsics or special compiler flags.
+SIMD intrinsics are used for specific hot paths (e.g., JSON string escaping), so disabling them typically has a modest impact on overall performance.

 Reducing Compilation Time¶